Inexplicably out of print, this is one of the finest audiobooks I’ve ever heard:

 Comments are closed.

-Justin Taylor is senior vice president and publisher for books at Crossway and blogs at Between Two Worlds.
+Justin Taylor is executive vice president of book publishing, book publisher for Crossway, and blogs at Between Two Worlds.
 You can follow him on Twitter.

 meet our editorial team